heribellaco/hugo/content/posts/keratoconus-overview.md

 ### Contact Lenses

-Contact lenses work by replacing the irregular surface of the cornea with the more correct shape of the lens so that the light rays are properly focused.
+>Contact lenses work by replacing the irregular surface of the cornea with the more correct shape of the lens so that the light rays are properly focused.

 In the preliminary stages of the disease, the refraction error can be corrected with glasses or soft contact lenses.

 Later with increased astigmatism, _toric_ soft contact lenses work for a while, but gradually rigid permeable gas contact lenses (RGP’s) are necessary to correct the distorted cornea and obtain acceptable vision.

-int this keratoconus overview we have talked about the cornea and contact lenses read more on the post: [_what it is keratoconus._](https://www.keratoconusguide.com/what-is-keratoconus/)
+Read more on the post: [_what it is keratoconus._](https://www.keratoconusguide.com/what-is-keratoconus/)

+* * *

 1 David R. Whikehart.
 Biochemistry of the eye.
 2nd ed.
 Butterworth-Heinemann, 2003:9-10.